ariannab/toyproject/README.md

 ```

 Download Randoop, and clone and build Toradocu.
 They will be put in a new folder `libs`:

+_Consider that building Toradocu takes about 10 minutes: if you have already done it before, just move toradocu-1.0-all.jar in toyproject/libs_
 ```
 mkdir libs
 wget https://github.com/randoop/randoop/releases/download/v4.0.3/randoop-all-4.0.3.jar